konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 The output artifacts of the `generate` command are as follows:

-1. The final test-suite, located in:
+1. The final JUnit test-suite, located in:
-    - In case of `generate ctd-amplified`: `tkltest-output-unit-<app-name>/<app-name>-ctd-amplified-tests`
+    - For `generate ctd-amplified`: `tkltest-output-unit-<app-name>/<app-name>-ctd-amplified-tests`
-    - In case of `generate evosuite`: `tkltest-output-unit-<app-name>/<app-name>-evosuite-standalone-tests`
+    - For `generate evosuite`: `tkltest-output-unit-<app-name>/<app-name>-evosuite-standalone-tests`
-    - In case of `generate randoop`: `tkltest-output-unit-<app-name>/<app-name>-randoop-standalone-tests`
+    - For `generate randoop`: `tkltest-output-unit-<app-name>/<app-name>-randoop-standalone-tests`
-    - In case of a multi-module project: same as above, but with the addition of a sub-folder with the module name, i.e., `tkltest-output-unit-<app-name>/<module-name>`
-2. A build file to execute the test cases (and only them).
-The type of the build file will be according to the config option `general.build_type`.
-The build file will be located inside the folder of the test suite.
+2. A build file to build and execute the test cases (and only them).
+The type of the build file will be according to the config option
+    `general.build_type`.
+The build file will be located inside the test-suite folder.
 3. A copy of the application build file(s), with the generated test cases and their dependencies integrated into them.
 This build file is to be used in case you want to run the generated test cases as part of your regular app build.
 This build file(s) is created only if the original application build files are given in the config option `generate.app_build_files`, and only in the case of
     `maven` and `gradle` build types.
-The copy of the application build file(s) will be located next to the original app build file(s), and will be named `tkltest_app_<original-app-build-file-name>`.
+The copy of the application build file(s) will be located in `tkltest-output-unit-<app-name>/tkltest_app_<original-app-build-file-name>`.
-4. In case of `generate ctd-amplified`: a test plan coverage report, describing for how many and for which rows out of the CTD test plan we were able to generate unit tests.
+4. For `generate ctd-amplified`: a test plan coverage report, describing for how many and for which rows out of the CTD test plan we were able to generate unit tests.
 Note that the test plan coverage percentage reported here is *NOT* the achieved code coverage.
 The test plan coverage report is located in `tkltest-output-unit-<app-name>/<app-name>-tkltest-reports/ctd-report`.

 The output artifacts of the `execute` command are as follows:

 1. A build file to execute the test cases (and only them).
 The type of the build file will be according to the config option `general.build_type`.
-The build file will be located inside the folder of the executed test suite.
+The build file will be located inside the folder of the executed test-suite.
 2. A junit execution report with the results of the test cases, located in `tkltest-output-unit-<app-name>/<app-name>-tkltest-reports/junit-reports`
 3. A JaCoCo code coverage report with the code (instruction, line, branch, method) coverage achieved by the test cases, located in `tkltest-output-unit-<app-name>/<app-name>-tkltest-reports/jacoco-reports`

+Note: in case of a multi-module project, all the above artifacts will be generated in the same location, but with the addition of a sub-folder with the module name,
+        i.e., `tkltest-output-unit-<app-name>/<module-name>`.

 ## Best Practices and Troubleshooting Tips